-But the person I’m arresting isn’t an actual criminal suspect — he’s a peer in the Police Explorers program, and we’re in a mock incident practicing how to properly conduct a felony car stop.
+But the person I’m arresting isn’t an actual criminal — he’s a peer in the Fullerton Police Explorers program, and we’re practicing how to properly conduct a felony traffic stop.

 The academy is highly academic, coupled with intense physical activity intended to promote confidence in working under pressure and perseverance in completing tasks within a team environment.
-Upon completion, explorers receive a certificate to reward their efforts.
+Upon completion, explorers receive a certificate.

-As an additional benefit to succeeding in the police explorer academy, students receive the opportunity to participate in ride-alongs with an officer and shadow them on the job.
-Other events include competitions against other posts in Orange County.
+As an additional benefit, students receive the opportunity to participate in ride-alongs with a Fullerton Police officer and shadow such a first-responder on the job.
+Other events include competitions against other explorer programs in Orange County.

-The group is dedicated to preparing students for real-life scenarios police officers face on a daily basis and equipping them with the appropriate knowledge and skills to successfully investigate the incident.
+Fullerton Explorers is also dedicated to preparing students for real-life scenarios that law enforcement faces on a daily basis and equipping them with the appropriate knowledge and skills to successfully investigate any suspicious incidents.

-Pushed between crowds in this year’s Club Rush, I looked around — and for a moment, between students, I saw school resource officer [SRO] Gene Valencia at a table with weapons displayed out in front of him and talking to my peers about a fascinating organization on campus.
+Pushed between crowds in last semester’s Club Rush during lunch, I looked around — and for a moment, between students, I saw school resource officer [SRO] Gene Valencia at a table with weapons displayed in front of him and talking to my peers about the Explorers.

-I pushed my way to the table through the crowd in the quad and soon learned about the Police Explorers program, growing an interest in the law enforcement career.
+I pushed my way to the table through the crowd in the quad and soon learned more about it, picturing myself some day as having this career for me.

-I reached out to the SRO shortly after the event and was given an application form upon attending the three required meetings.
-Since then, I have participated in building searches, felony car stops, arrests and volunteer events like Love Fullerton’s community cleanup.
+I reached out to the SRO shortly after that through an email and was given the physical application packet after attending the three required meetings, receiving the form at the last one.
+Since then, I have participated in such practice scenarios as building searches, felony car stops and arrests and volunteer events like Love Fullerton’s community cleanup.

-Officers question students on various radio codes and police policy and procedures during an inspection, where explorers are expected to recite and explain themselves under pressure.
+Officers question students on various radio codes and police policy and procedures during an inspection in which explorers are expected to recite and explain themselves under pressure.
 Then, we go inside a conference room for lectures, lessons, physical exercise or mock scenarios for the duration of the meeting.

 That’s what it looks like every Wednesday from 5-8 p.m. — we head over to the Fullerton Police Department at 237 W Commonwealth Ave., where we meet up in the downstairs area outside in our formation.